 The software covers everything from registration through pharmacy management and laboratory integration.
 Genuinely free and purpose-built for resource-constrained environments.
 Strong community support in certain international healthcare contexts.

-Bahmni is designed for hospital systems, making it overcomplicated and resource-intensive for GP surgeries or small practices.
+Bahmni is designed for hospital systems, making it overcomplicated and resource-intensive for private practices.
 Implementation requires substantial technical infrastructure and expertise.
-No UK-specific features, NHS integration, or GDPR compliance documentation.
+No US-specific features, payer integration, or easily accessible HIPAA compliance documentation.
 The complexity that makes it suitable for large institutions becomes a liability for smaller practices.

 Best for: Large healthcare organisations in developing regions.
-Completely impractical for UK private practices or GP surgeries.
+Completely impractical for US private practices.

 The pattern becomes clear: truly free software demands either accepting severe functionality limitations or investing significant technical resources.
 How to become a GP in the UK discusses how practices must balance cost considerations against operational requirements, and documentation systems represent one area where cutting corners creates disproportionate risks.

-For UK practices requiring secure payment data handling, professional solutions like Medesk provide effectiveness by eliminating the hidden expenses free software creates through implementation complexity, security incidents, or compliance failures.
+For US practices requiring secure payment data handling, professional solutions like Medesk provide effectiveness by eliminating the hidden expenses free software creates through implementation complexity, security incidents, or compliance failures.

 The Most Important Features to Ask for in Free Software